linux4life798/qnap-alt-os/README.md

 See [TS-473A-Firmware.md](TS-473A-Firmware.md) for info about firmware updates.

 ### TPM2 PCR Info

+If you want to use the TPM2 to unlock LUKS volumes with dracut, you need to use the stable (bookworm) release of Debian (Aug 1, 2024), as opposed to the the testing (trixie) release.
+There seems to be an issue with dracut on testing.

 This helps with planning for which PCRs can be used for automatic LUKS disk encryption unlocking on boot.